 Lessons learned: 1) No two storms are alike.
 2) Prepare while the sun is shining.

-The following two-part hurricane and flood handbook gives you tips on how to prepare before the storm and what to do after the storm has arrived.
-Print this out and keep it handy: this is the combined wisdom of those who have weathered true weather.
+The following two-part hurricane and flood overview gives you tips on how to prepare before the storm and what to do after the storm has arrived.

 Before you see the weather warnings